msu/csci-535-spring2024/README.md

 ## How do I contact you?

 * The preferred method for asking quiestions in this class is through slack.
   You will be given a slack invite via email.
 * If you would prefer to email me, please use: brittany.fasy@montana.edu.
+* On DMs or emails for the first half of the semester, please include Alex McCleary and Braeden Sopp to ensure that your question is answered.

 Office hours this semester will be by appointment.
 Open office hours will be posted on slack.
 I'm always happy to meet to discuss topology, so please reach